Exo-TiC/ExoTiC-ISM/paper/paper.md

 The package performs a Levenberg-Marquardt least-squares minimization across all systematic models with the Sherpa package [@sherpa.v4.11.0] for modeling and fitting data, and then uses the resulting Akaike Information Criterion (AIC) to calculate each model’s evidence (marginal likelihood) and normalised weight.
-The final transit depth and other transit parameters selected to be fit (e.g., inclination, a/R$_*$, center of transit time) are then calculated using the weights by marginalising over the fit parameters using each systematic model.
+The final transit depth and other transit parameters selected to be fitted (e.g., inclination, a/R$_*$, center of transit time) are then calculated using the weights by marginalising over the fit parameters using each systematic model.
 This can then be performed for each lightcurve constructed at each wavelength from the measured spectrum, resulting in the measured transmission spectrum of the exoplanet.
 This method is different from evaluating each systematic model independently